andrijko13/AGHealthBar/README.md

 # AGHealthBar
-Health Bar class to be used with Apple's iOS SpriteKit library.
+Objective-C Health Bar class to be used with Apple's iOS SpriteKit library.

 ##Usage: